 • Avoid the use of abbreviations.

 • Don’t go for a “mysterious” sort of title.
-Your title should be contextual and well elaborative that the reader should aptly get the threshold idea about your dissertation.
+Your title should be contextual and well elaborative so that the reader should aptly get the threshold idea about your dissertation.

 • Avoid any offensive words in the title.
 Don’t use any such title which is humiliating any social group.
-Try to use general facts rather than specifically targeting at a social community.
+Try to use general facts rather than specifically targeting a social community.

 • The punctuation marks can be life saviours for you.
 Colon (:) for instance, is widely used by writers.
 If your dissertation has two different aspects, then the colon choice will be best for you.
-By the use of two phrases (depicting the two different facets) separated by a colon, you can conclude the whole your dissertation.
+By the use of two phrases (depicting the two different facets) separated by a colon, you can conclude the whole of your dissertation.